sdeery14/sdeery14/README.md

 ## About Me

 I support clients with network and communication challenges and ensure their systems run smoothly.
-With thousands of support tickets under my belt and consistently receiving outstanding client feedback, I've developed a solid ability to troubleshoot and resolve issues effectively.
+With thousands of support tickets under my belt and consistently receiving outstanding client feedback, I've developed my ability to troubleshoot and resolve issues effectively.
 My work spans from configuring equipment to leading installations on various platforms, always striving to make the technical aspects as seamless as possible for our clients.

 I'm particularly fascinated by how data analysis and machine learning can uncover valuable insights.
 I earned my Master’s degree in Applied Data Science from Syracuse University in April 2024.
 This academic foundation complements my hands-on experience, particularly in exploring how data can drive better decision-making and operational efficiency.
 I enjoy diving into exploratory data analysis (EDA) and applying traditional machine learning methods to solve real-world problems.
 Recently, I've been exploring the potential of AI and Generative AI to enhance client solutions and boost operational efficiency.